 Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 C.F.R.
-Part 11, Skycatch Inc. ("Skycatch"), a platform for capturing data using autonomous Small Unmanned Aircraft Systems ("sUASs"), hereby respectfully requests for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUASs for aerial imaging for data capture, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.
+Part 11, Scenic Over Sights hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its Small Unmanned Aircraft Systems ("UAS") for aerial imaging for safety and monitoring of secured and controlled environment construction sites, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.

-As detailed in this document and the attached Flight Manual, the requested exemption would permit the operation of sUAS under controlled conditions in airspace that is 1) limited 2) predetermined 3) controlled as to access and 4) would provide safety enhancements to the already best practices safety protocols followed by Skycatch on and within each one of its sites or facilities where Skycatch is utilized.
+As detailed in this document and the link to Flight Manual, the requested exemption would permit the operation of UAS under controlled conditions in airspace that is 1) limited 2) predetermined 3) controlled as to access and 4) would provide safety enhancements to the already best practices safety protocols followed by Scenic Over Sights at each one of its project sites.
 Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system."
 Section 333(c) of the Reform Act.